dodona-edu/dodona-edu.github.io/en/tested/new-programming-language/README.md

     // considered an assignment in TESTed.
     "assignments": true,
     // If collections (e.g. lists) can have elements of different types.
-    // For example, Python supports this, it is difficult in Java and
+    // For example, there is support in Python; it is difficult
-    // Haskell does not support it at all.
+    // in Java and Haskell does not support it at all.
     "heterogeneous_collections": false,
     // If a function can accept arguments of different types.
     // For example, Java supports this with method overloading.